Mike-McLaughlin/Mike-McLaughlin.github.io/about.md

 ---
 layout: page
-title: About Me
+title: About
 permalink: /about/
 ---

-Welcome to my website!
-Here, I maintain small blog posts, thoughts about healthcare, R coding tips and tricks and it's a place for me to practice/learn Python as well.
-Thanks for stopping by!
+This is just my personal website!